mikro-orm/mikro-orm/docs/docs/lifecycle-hooks.md

 - **EventSubscriber**s are classes that can be used to hook to multiple entities or when you do not want to have the method present on the entity prototype.

+> Hooks are internally executed the same way as subscribers.

+> Hooks are executed before subscribers.

 ## Hooks

 You can use lifecycle hooks to run some code when entity gets persisted.
 You can mark any of